linhthuyngo/StockDataDownloader/README.md

 Then you can find the result in a file named as 'AAPL.csv'

 Please remember that:
   * Stock argument ('--stk') only accepts stock ticker symbol.
-It can be eith lowercase letters or capital letters.
+It can be either lowercase letters or capital letters.
   * Date arguments ('--s' and '--e') only accept dates in form of 'dd/mm/yyyy'
   * Frequency argument ('--fq') only accepts one of three values: 'd' (daily) or 'w' (weekly) or 'm' (monthly)